 WHEN length > 50 AND length <= 120

 WHEN length> 120

 Even though the Postgres Case statement has a lot of advantages, there are some limitations to using the statement which are as follows:

 - A Postgres Case statement can have multiple boolean expressions that are evaluated from top to bottom but its execution for a particular record stops as soon as it gets the first TRUE result.
 This might lead to incorrect or partial results since it is possible that multiple expressions are TRUE for a particular record but never got evaluated.

 - A Postgres Case statement cannot be used to evaluate NULL values in a table.

-This article provided you with an in-depth understanding of what Relational Database Management Systems (RDBMS) are, why PostgreSQL is becoming the preferred choice for a large number of organizations, and what Postgres Case statements are along with a simplified guide on how you can use them.
+This article provided you with an in-depth understanding of what Relational Database Management Systems (RDBMS) are, why PostgreSQL is becoming the preferred choice for a large number of organizations, and what Postgres Case when multiple conditions statements are along with a simplified guide on how you can use them.

 Evaluating large volumes of data spread across multiple databases to perform even a simple Postgres Case statement can be extremely difficult.
 Data from all your sources can be integrated using platforms like Hevo Data.

 For any information on the comparative study of PostgreSQL vs MySQL, you can visit the former link.